Donders-Institute/rdm-wiki/docs/1_Introduction/1_WhatisRDM.rst

 Other Research Data Management Resources
 ===========

-This handbook is intended to be very practical, so we will not cover the more theoretical side of RDM.
+This handbook is intended to be very practical, so we will most ignore the theoretical side of RDM.
-Therefore we will link you to more resources which talk about these both at the DCCN level and the University level
+Therefore, throughout the handbook we will link you to more resources which talk about these both at the `DCCN level`_ and the `University level`_

-..
-Note:: Take Home Messages
+.. card:: Take Home Messages

     * Research Data Management = managing access and locations of research data over the project timeline
     * This Handbook will teach you how to best to RDM at the DCCN